martyromero/martyromero.github.io/_posts/2018-04-28-My-mom-is-a-victim-of-the-Mormon-church.md

 The Mormon church's policies and procedures are set up to protect sexual predators, and when I think of my mom being sexually accosted by a man who was allegedly "called of God" to be a spiritual leader, I feel angry and sick to my stomach.

 My mom remains a fervent Mormon believer (despite her recent Catholic practices).
-She is fortunate that her \-\-experience\-\- assault was not more than advances.
+She is fortunate that her ~~experience~~ assault was not more than advances.

 **When I wrote this, I was listening to this song :**
  <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style>